toddaustin07/Heatmiser/README.md

 ### Pre-requisites
 * SmartThings Hub
-* Heatmiser Neohub (second generation)
+* Heatmiser neoHub (second generation)
-* One or more Heatmiser Neostats
+* One or more Heatmiser neoStats
 * neoHub API Access Token

 Note that the SmartThings hub and Heatmiser neoHub devices must reside on the same subnet of your network.
 In other words, they must all be on 192.168.1.n, for example.

 ### Limitations
 * The driver is currently in Beta with a limited number of testers to-date.
-It has not been tested with configurations including multiple Neohubs.
+It has not been tested with configurations including multiple neoHubs.
 * The driver supports Neostat thermostat devices only so far; support has not yet been added for other types of Heatmiser devices such as plugs, air sensors, etc, although that is being considered
 * The driver supports heating system only at this time.
 Combination Heating and Cooling systems (neoStat HC) can be supported in the future if requested.